Rambeboy/BLOCKMESH/README.md

 ![Blockmesh](assets/img1.png)

-BlockMesh Network allows you to generate passive income from your excessive bandwidth
+BlockMesh Network allows you to generate passive income from your excessive bandwidth.

 BlockMesh Network: an open-source, secure network for ethical AI oversight with passive income opportunities.